Golden Saffron and Ginger Aromatic Fried Rice

 If your rice is clumping together instead of staying separate: Make sure you're using day-old rice that's been chilled overnight.
 Fresh rice has too much moisture and will steam instead of fry.
 Also increase your heat slightly—the pan needs to be hot enough (around 375°F / 190°C) to evaporate moisture quickly and crisp the grains.

-If you don't have ghee or clarified butter: Use a neutral oil with a high smoke point like grapeseed or avocado oil (both handle 400°F / 204°C+).
-You'll lose some of the nutty richness, but the dish will still work.
+If you don't have ghee or clarified butter: Use a neutral oil with a high smoke point like grapeseed or avocado oil, then keep the chili oil for the spicy portion.
+You'll lose some nutty richness, but the dish will still work.
 Avoid regular butter—it will burn at the high heat needed for proper fried rice.

 If you want extra texture and crunch: Garnish with toasted almond slivers or crispy fried shallots just before serving.
 Toast the almonds in a dry pan for 2-3 minutes until golden and fragrant.
 This adds a 'shatter factor' that contrasts beautifully with the fluffy rice.